-Increase the proportion of natural or semi‐natural habitat in the farmed landscape
+Increase or maintain the proportion of natural or semi‐natural habitat in the farmed landscape

 How is the evidence assessed?